axa-ch/design-tokens/README.md

 ## Usage

-Depending on your setup you should be able to import the design tokens into your project.
+Depending on your setup and technology you should be able to import the design tokens into your project without big problems.
+Below you have some implementation examples that could inspire you:

 ### CSS Usage